GhostGumm/LibZetaPush/IOSFramework/README.md

 ************************
 ******* WARNING *********

-Do Not Call Any Service in the configuration steps this is a load phase no query should be triggerd ! (they will be stopped anyway)
+Do Not Call Any Service in the configuration steps this is a load phase, no Service should be triggered ! (they will be stopped anyway)

 EarlyBird messages are not supported anymore by the library, as they only lead to memory leaks and asynchonous problems.